-We have shown that variations in the strength of the SAA can influence interannual variability in JJA SST in the eastern equatorial Atlantic by affecting both the timing of the onset and the strength of the cold tongue.
-For all years that we identified as strong connection years, we see a SAA anomaly giving rise to a zonal wind stress anomaly with a maximum south of the equator (Fig. 7a, c, d).
-Looking at the whole tropical region (8°S to 8°N, 60°W to 15°E) this causes a wind power anomaly (Fig. 8a) resulting in an APE anomaly and an SST anomaly in the south eastern part of the basin (Fig. 8c d).
-From a more local perspective, the wind stress curl anomaly that results from the SAA wind stress anomalies causes an upper ocean temperature anomaly south of the equator (Fig. 9).
-This upper ocean temperature anomaly south of the equator translates into an equatorial anomaly via one or a combination of several mechanisms that are discussed below.
-Once the SST anomaly has started to develop in the Atl3 region it can be reinforced between April-August by the anomalous evolution of the Bjerknes feedback that is seasonally excited during these months (Ding et al., 2009; Burls et al., 2011).
+that we identified as strong connection years, we see a SAA anomaly giving rise to a zonal wind stress anomaly with a maximum south of the equator (Figs. 7a,c,d).
+Looking at the whole tropical region (8°S-8°N, 60°W-15°E), this causes a wind power anomaly (Fig. 8a), resulting in an APE anomaly and a SST anomaly in the south eastern part of the basin (Figs. 8c,d).
+From a more local perspective, the wind stress curl anomaly that results from the SAA wind stress anomalies causes an upper-ocean temperature anomaly south of the equator (Fig. 9).
+This upper-ocean temperature anomaly south of the equator translates into an equatorial anomaly via one or a combination of several mechanisms that are discussed below.
+Once the SST anomaly has started to develop in the Atl3 region, it can be reinforced between April and August by the anomalous evolution of the Bjerknes feedback that is seasonally excited during these months (Ding et al. 2009; Burls et al. 2011).

-There are several possible mechanisms by which SAA induced variations in tropical wind power actually affects SST in the EEA.
-The simplest way to impact SST in the eastern equatorial Atlantic are zonal wind stress changes in the western equatorial Atlantic that excite Kelvin waves propagating to the east.
-Although the strongest wind stress anomalies associated with the SAA occur south of the equator (Fig. 7), corresponding anomalies can be found in the western equatorial region
+There are several possible mechanisms by which SAA-induced variations in tropical wind power actually affects SST in the EEA.
+The simplest way to impact SST in the eastern equatorial Atlantic are zonal wind stress changes in the western equatorial Atlantic that excite

-(Fig. 8a).
-Maps of zonal wind stress anomalies for all calendar months of the individual strong connection years indicate, however, that the anomalies occur first south of the equator in February/March while wind stress anomalies on the equator are established between April and June in most years (not shown).
+Kelvin waves propagating to the east.
+Although the strongest wind stress anomalies associated with the SAA occur south of the equator (Fig. 7), corresponding anomalies can be found in the western equatorial region (Fig. 8a).
+Maps of zonal wind stress anomalies for all calendar months of the individual strong connection years indicate, however, that the anomalies occur first south of the equator in February-March while wind stress anomalies on the equator are established between April and June in most years (not shown).
 This suggests that the wind stress anomalies in the WEA might be partly associated with a Bjerknes response to anomalies in the east.
 We conclude that, while western equatorial zonal wind stress anomalies associated with the SAA variations are playing a role in the development of warm and cold anomalies in the eastern part of the basin, there are additional mechanisms at work that communicate the effects of wind anomalies south of the equator to the EEA.